 Vaughan is passionate about sourcing quality New Zealand produce.
 In the kitchen, his elegant dishes complement the variety of Amisfield wines, and he loves nothing more than the excitement each lunch or dinner service brings.

-Out of the kitchen, Vaughan spends time with his wife and young son, or can be found hunting, fishing and foraging for native New Zealand foods.
+Out of the kitchen, Vaughan spends time with his family, or can be found hunting, fishing, and foraging for native New Zealand foods.

 Olivia’s love for travel landed her in the hospitality industry.
 Through her 20s, Olivia worked in fine dining restaurants from Perth, to London, the USA, and Europe and everywhere in between.
 After moving back to New Zealand she took up a part time job at Amisfield’s Cellar Door for a season of skiing.
-13 years later and Olivia has worked her way through five official job titles and has definitely found her niche doing something she loves.
+Years later and Olivia has worked her way through five official job titles at Amisfield and has definitely found her niche doing something she loves.

 When she’s not working, Olivia is found walking around the beautiful lakes of Queenstown, chatting the night away with friends and family and always looking for opportunities to travel.

 Ben is a born and bred Wellingtonian.
 He started as cellar hand at Amisfield shortly after arriving in Central Otago in 2014.

 Ben’s fascination with grapes began in the Beaujolais region of France in 2009 where he worked with a small family-run Domaine.
 He returned to NZ with a new love for grapes and wine.
 He hit the books and completed a Post-Graduate Diploma in Winemaking and Viticulture at Lincoln University, Canterbury.
 He loves working with Pinot Noir and has a soft spot for Riesling.
 He loves the buzz and dynamism of harvest but the most rewarding part is sharing Amisfield wines with family and friends.